-6.17 At our schools in the Nebula Federation all staff will reassure victims that they are being taken seriously and that they will be supported and kept safe.
+6.18 At schools in the Nebula Federation all staff will reassure victims that they are being taken seriously and that they will be supported and kept safe.
 Victims will never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
 Nor will a victim ever be made to feel ashamed for making a report.
+We will also offer appropriate support to the perpetrator and any other children involved.